jjugstin/Online-Portfolio/README.md

 # Personal Portfolio
-This online portfolio is my second personal project made with the following languages:
+This online portfolio was made with the following languages:

 ## Front-End